whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 but I take comfort in the idea of trying to transcend that impulse in order to achieve a greater sense of what it means to be a human on this earth, and not just from a particular and narrow slice of experience.

+#### Grit

+Grit is not a single thing.
+It involves enduring fascination in something.
+It has to do with the acceptance of frustration.
+It requires meanigful work.
+It is nothing without a belief in growth.
+I really liked the supplementary articles for this session.
+It's dangerous to think that there is some simple solution to success, like having grit.
+I'm skeptical of any silver-bullet solution.
+Humans are just more complex than that.
+The articles and this session highlight that grit thrives when in concert with other aspects like passion and humility.
+I think that naked grit, or grit just all by itself, can be damaging and soul-hollowing.
+There has to be purpose for the blood, sweat, tears.
+I've been extremely fortunate in my Turing experience so far, because
+I have a lot of life experience that helped me cultivate grit, and programming happens to be something I thoroughly enjoy.

+Still, I like the idea of eternal opportunity for improvement, so to make my work more meaningful, I want to do a better job of helping my fellow Turing students, and continuing to take a teaching or mentorship role as I move on in my career.

 #### Session Name

 Write 3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently.